CanDo-com/js-tools/docs/basic/controllers-services-transformations.md

 piece of HTML that has a controller attached to it, as well as any piece of HTML produces by js-tools rendering service is passing through the transformations registered in the application.
-Transformations can be used to enrich HTML code with new attributes (for example, you can write ```<select data-selected="value">``` to make sure that value will be selected by default when HTML is loaded or rendered.
+Transformations can be used to enrich HTML code with new attributes (for example, you can write ```<select data-selected="value">``` to make sure that value will be selected by default when HTML is loaded or rendered).